MannyPagoada/assignment3CS301/ReadMe.txt

 	deck.cpp			Implementation file for Deck class
 	deckDriver.cpp		Test driver for class Deck

-I have no clue whats going on
+I have no clue what is going on